-You can audition for anything in Hollywood - you can be a showgirl or anything you want to…Continue
+You can audition for anything in Hollywood - you can be a showgirl or anything you want…Continue

 My bout of slightly green has disappeared (referring Dean and Ern) - I received the most fantastic package from Guido - in an envelope titled - self-portrait in B - Minor - MAN!
 I know this minor key - but it makes the most spectacular life symphony...

-The original paintings for the Zine pages the contributors will by lucky enough to receive were in the envelope…Continue
+The original paintings for the Zine pages the contributors will by lucky enough to receive were in the…Continue

 I wrote a huge lot and the wind has arrived and is sweeping all my words into the Ether - so I'm afraid you'll have to make do with images from this work I have been very remiss in posting.
 But I'm claiming the 1000th amendment.